 Violation of Probation (VOP)

-The Morris Law Firm can help defend your future from a violation of probation (VOP) charge in Pinellas County, Florida.
-Melinda Morris, managing partner of the Morris Law Firm was a former assistant state attorney with the Sixth Judicial Circuit, and was responsible for prosecuting a variety of VOP offenses.
-This perspective can prove invaluable in understanding the prosecution's case against you and weakening it.
+The attorneys at Morris Law Firm, P.A. can help defend your future from a violation of probation (VOP) charge in Pinellas County, Florida.
+Melinda Morris, managing partner of the Morris Law Firm was a former assistant state attorney with the Sixth Judicial Circuit and was responsible for prosecuting a variety of VOP offenses.
+This perspective can prove invaluable in understanding the prosecution’s case against you and weakening it.

-If your are accused of violating you probation, you run the risk of having your probation revoked.
+If you are accused of violating your probation, you run the risk of having your probation revoked.
 A judge will sign a warrant for your arrest.
-Once you are brought into county jail, you may be kept there without bond.
+Once you are brought to jail, you can be held there without bond.

-Hiring the Morris Law Firm quickly can be beneficial in several ways including:
+Hiring the Morris Law Firm, P.A. quickly can be beneficial in several ways including: